bytebase/bytebase.com/content/docs/get-started/instance.md

 <EnterpriseOnlyBlock />

-By defauilt, Bytebase stored the database credentials in an obfuscated format.
+By defauilt, Bytebase stores the database credentials in an obfuscated format.
 You can also instruct Bytebase to fetch the database credential from an external secret manager.

 ![external-secret-manager-flow](/content/docs/get-started/instance/external-secret-manager-flow.webp)